Underground Authority: Skydive

 On 28 January 2010 they took part and had won the band competition event at 'Caledonia 2010' – the annual cultural fest of Scottish Church College, Calcutta.
 Their original composition Private investigation of a microphone in Jerusalem was an instant hit among the audience and the judge, Radio Jockey Vineet of Red FM 93.5.

 Band members

 Santhanam Srinivasan Iyer (EPR)

 Also known as E.P.R. (emcee/poet/rapper), Santhanam Srinivasan Iyer is the frontman / emcee of the band, he's one of the first emcees / rappers in the city to make a mark.
 He is noted for his stage presence and passionate delivery of vocals.
 He's also the lyricist of the band and is a follower of Anarchist Communism, which can be seen in his works.
-Sure.

 Previously he used to often rap / perform at open mic sessions at Someplace Else, Park Hotel, Kolkata and was a very popular performer since then.
 His interactions with the audience are powerful and he frequently crowd surfs / stage dives at his performances.
 He also participated in MTV Hustle season 1 and finished runner-up next to winner, M-zee-bella.